Naroda Patiya massacre: State Police and SPR

 It was alleged that the police helped the mob against the Muslim community on the day of massacre.
 Evidence included complaints filed by victims' family members which state that police officials fired bullets and helped the mob, resulting in the killings.
 It was also alleged that police guided the mob of rioters to residents' hiding places.
 According to Human Rights Watch, the police did nothing as houses and people were burnt and, on the day of the violence, did not respond to telephone calls until the massacre ended.
 Numerous eyewitnesses saw police aiming tear gas shells at, and firing upon, Muslim youths who tried to defend themselves or others.
-There also have been allegations that police themselves burnt houses and looted.
+There also have been allegations that police themselves burnt houses and plundered.
 In the violence, the extensive use of liquefied petroleum gas (LPG) was reported, which was cited as evidence of the involvement of officials because of easy access to it.

 A report based on eyewitness statements submitted by the Citizens' Initiative to the National Human Rights Commission of India states that the State Reserve Police (SRP), a force of specially trained emergency police, were seen chasing the victims and helping the rioters rather than calming the situation.
 According to Human Rights Watch, some victims said that they were able to handle the crowd but when police and SRP joined in, it became difficult as the police sided with the rioters and fired on Muslim residents.
 The state government denied these allegations; Modi said that police fired to "contain outbreaks of violence" and added that they had "mowed down people to quell the violence".
 The Special Investigation Team also defended the role played by officials and said that everything was done to stop the violence.